 These counterexamples highlight the significance of condition~(\ref{property:Ptight}): requiring the existence of a compact $K$ in $\scrX$ would prevent counterexample~\ref{ex:coherentbutnoPi} but not~\ref{ex:coherentbutnoPigeneric}.
 In order to prevent `leakage' of the latter type, we have to impose the stronger requirement of a existence of a compact $\hat{K}$ in $\hat{\scrX}$, which keeps probability mass away from all potential points of `leakage' simultaneously.

 In case condition~(\ref{property:Ptight}) cannot be satisfied, as in examples~\ref{ex:coherentbutnoPi} and~\ref{ex:coherentbutnoPigeneric}, it is possible to consider compactification of $\hat{\scrX}$, for example, the Stone-\v{C}ech compactification $\beta\hat{\scrX}$.
-With canonical extension of partitions of $\scrX$ to the space $\beta\hat{\scrX}$, condition~(\ref{property:Ptight}) is satisfied trivially.
+With canonical extension of partitions of $\scrX$ to the space $\beta\hat{\scrX}$ condition~(\ref{property:Ptight}) is satisfied trivially.
 The limiting probability measure $\Pi$ on $M^1(\beta\hat{\scrX})$ may not be unique (because the projections onto the spaces $M^1(\scrX_\al)$ are not necessarily separating).
-However, in applications, the added points $\beta\hat{\scrX}\setminus\hat{\scrX}$ lack interpretation.
+Moreover, in applications, the added points in the closed subset $\beta\hat{\scrX}\setminus\hat{\scrX}$ lack interpretation.